 Participants were asked to report previous cardiovascular and other diseases as well as the intake of medication.
 Self-reported medication was classified according to the Anatomical Therapeutic Chemical (ATC) Classification System.
-The intake of anti-hypertensive medication will be defined based on self-reported intake of hypertensive medication in the cardiological questionnaire or the intake of anti-hypertensive medication based on the list of medication (see Supplementary Table 1).
-Here, we will use ATC codes starting with "C02, "C03", "C07", "C08", "C09" as indicators of anti-hypertensive medication.
-The use of centrally active medication will be defined based on the self-reported intake of medication with the ATC codes M03B (muscle relaxants, centrally acting agents), N02A (opioids), N03 antiepileptics, N04 anti-parkinson drugs, N05 psycholeptics, N06A antidepressants, N06B psychostimulants, agents used for ADHD and nootropics, N06D anti-dementia drugs (except for N06Dx02, ginkgo folium) or N07A parasympathomimetics (see Supplementary Table 1).
+The intake of anti-hypertensive medication was defined based on self-reported intake of hypertensive medication in the cardiological questionnaire or the intake of anti-hypertensive medication based on the list of medication (see Supplementary Table 9).
+Here, we used ATC codes starting with “C02,”C03”, “C07”, “C08”, “C09” as indicators of anti-hypertensive medication.
+The use of centrally active medication was defined based on the self-reported intake of medication with the ATC codes M03B (muscle relaxants, centrally acting agents), N02A (opioids), N03 antiepileptics, N04 anti-parkinson drugs, N05 psycholeptics, N06A antidepressants, N06B psychostimulants, agents used for ADHD and nootropics, N06D anti-dementia drugs (except for N06Dx02, ginkgo folium) or N07A parasympathomimetics (see Supplementary Table 9).
 Participants underwent the SIDAM (structured interview for the diagnosis of dementia) which includes the Mini Mental State Examination (MMSE) at baseline and follow-up.
 Self-reported level of education was dichotomized into a binary variable indicating the attainment of tertiary education (Lampert et al. (2013)).
 We used 3.6 as cut-off.
 Education was only assessed at baseline.
 For the assessment of depressive symptoms, participants filled in the German version of the Center for Epidemiological Studies-Depression scale at baseline and follow-up.
-We will derive the summary score ranging from 0 to 60.
+We derived the summary score ranging from 0 to 60.

 Data exclusion

-We will exclude participants with neurological or psychiatric disease at baseline or follow-up (i.e. radiological finding of ischemic, traumatic or hemorrhagic lesion in MRI, incidental finding leading to non-usability of participant, multiple sclerosis, Parkinson’s disease, epilepsy, previous stroke, self-reported dementia, intake of centrally active medication or a score of < 24 in the MMSE, see Supplementary Table 1).
-If participants lack information on these variables for one or both timepoints, we will not exclude the participant.
-Only participants with complete longitudinal WML data will be included.
-Further, participants for whom the Lesion Segmentation Toolbox did not run correctly or who were labeled to have poor scan quality or brain pathologies (LCL quality = 1 or 3 ) during quality control will be excluded from all analyses (H1 – H3 and exploratory analyses).
-Timepoints with extreme outliers in TMT A (time to complete over 300 s) and B (time to complete over 300s) will not be considered in the analysis of executive function score (H2).
-Participants who miss WHR or DBP or have biologically implausible values (see below) at baseline and follow-up are excluded from the analysis.
-Otherwise, biologically implausible values in waist-to-hip ratio (<0.5 or >1.5) or blood pressure (DBP>140 mmHg and SBP<DBP) will be imputed (see below).
+We excluded participants with neurological or psychiatric disease at baseline or follow-up (i.e. radiological finding of ischemic, traumatic or hemorrhagic lesion in MRI, incidental finding leading to non-usability of participant, multiple sclerosis, Parkinson’s disease, epilepsy, previous stroke, self-reported dementia, intake of centrally active medication or a score of < 24 in the MMSE, see Supplementary Table 9).
+If participants lacked information on these variables for one or both timepoints, we did not exclude the participant.
+Only participants with complete longitudinal WMH data were included.
+Further, participants for whom the Lesion Segmentation Toolbox did not run correctly or who were labeled to have poor scan quality or brain pathologies (LCL quality = 1 or 3 ) during quality control were excluded from all analyses (H1 – H3 and exploratory analyses).
+Timepoints with extreme outliers in TMT A (time to complete over 300 s) and B (time to complete over 300s) were not considered in the analysis of executive function score (H2).
+Participants who missed WHR or DBP or had biologically implausible values (see below) at baseline and follow-up were excluded from the analysis.
+Otherwise, biologically implausible values in waist-to-hip ratio (<0.5 or >1.5) or blood pressure (DBP>140 mmHg and SBP<DBP) were imputed (see below).

 Missing data